open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.Hangfire/README.md

 When used with
 [`OpenTelemetry.Extensions.Hosting`](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/src/OpenTelemetry.Extensions.Hosting/README.md),
-all configurations to `HangfireInstrumentationOptions` can be done in the `ConfigureServices` method of you applications `Startup` class as shown below.
+all configurations to `HangfireInstrumentationOptions` can be done in the `ConfigureServices` method of your applications `Startup` class as shown below.

 ```csharp